DIVIDE

 Euclidean division

 Euclidean division ensures that the remainder is always a positive number.
 It is the most mathematically correct way to divide.
-This method is selected if an WITH EUCLID instruction immediately precedes the DIVIDE instruction.
+This method is selected if a with euclid instruction immediately precedes the divide instruction.
 The Hybrix language's // and %% operators are implemented this way.

 The table below illustrates the differences: